 The first question that arises is how far such a reform would go.
 For instance, we could make a good start by simply removing letters that are never pronounced.
 “Though” could become “tho,” “guard” could become “gard,” “foreign” could become “forin,” “doubt” could become “dout,” and so on.
 We could also, perhaps, reduce the number of ways to write any particular sound—so the “ee” sound in “street,” for example, might always be written “ee,” never “ea,” “ie,” “ei,” “i,” “e,” or whatever.
 Although these changes would help, however, they would solve only a subset of the problems—and the more extensive the changes are, the more difficult they would be for the public to accept.

-Consider the question of words that are pronounced differently in different situations.
+Consider the matter of words that are pronounced differently in different situations.
 You don’t even have to get into dialectal differences here—think of a word as common as “the.”
 If we’re spelling it phonetically, which vowel do we put on the end?
 Or do we have two separate spellings—one for when it’s pronounced “thuh” and another for when it’s pronounced “thee”?
 In such cases, some reformers propose adopting a neutral spelling that, while perhaps not perfectly phonetic, can adapt itself to either pronunciation.
 Other reformers say that this is exactly the kind of problem we’re trying to solve in the first place—but that takes us back to turning one word into two that have the same meaning.

-Perhaps the most persuasive argument against spelling reform is that simplified spellings would be—at least initially—much harder for all the hundreds of millions of English readers to read, since we’ve already programmed our brains to work under the current, flawed system.
-There’s also that little matter of what to do with the billions of books, magazines, Web sites, and other documents that already use the “old” spelling.
+Perhaps the most persuasive argument against spelling reform is that simplified spellings would be—at least initially—much harder for over one billion existing English readers to read, since we’ve already programmed our brains to work under the current, flawed system.
+There’s also that little matter of what to do with the billions of books, magazines, websites, and other documents that already use the “old” spelling.
 The task of retooling them in a new spelling system is unthinkably huge, but if they remain in their current state and are expected to be readable, most people will have to be able to understand how to read both systems—an even larger cognitive burden than what we already have.
-Supporters of spelling reform admit that the transition process is bound to be difficult, but that in a few hundred years, our descendants will thank us and the world will be a happier place.
+Supporters of spelling reform admit that the transition process is bound to be difficult, but claim that in a few hundred years, our descendants will thank us and the world will be a happier place.